Automate tasks: Reduce manual work and speed up approvals

 FAQ

-Start with high‑volume, rule‑based tasks that consume significant manual effort or introduce frequent errors — such as data entry, invoice approvals, and notification sending.
-Use your workflow automation tools to map current state processes, estimate time savings, and pilot with a small proof of concept.
-Early wins demonstrate productivity improvement and build momentum for broader automation.
+Start with high-volume, rule-based tasks that consume manual effort or cause frequent errors — like invoice approvals, data entry, or notification sending.
+Early wins build momentum for broader automation.